weroro-sk/apricity-micro-cache/CONTRIBUTING.md

 This is a collaborative effort.
 We welcome all contributions submitted as pull requests.

-(Contributions on wording & style are also welcome.)
+(Contributions to wording and style are also welcome.)

 ### Bugs